Private credit

 Private credit is an asset defined by non-bank lending where the debt is not issued or traded on the public markets.
-Private credit can also be referred to as "direct lending" or "private lending".
+"Private credit" can also be referred to as "direct lending" or "private lending".
 It is a subset of "alternative credit".
+Estimations of the global private credit industry's size vary; as of April 2024, the International Monetary Fund claims it is just over $2 trillion, while JPMorgan claims it to be $3.14 trillion.

 The private credit market has shifted away from banks in recent decades.
 In 1994, U.S. bank underwriting covered over 70 percent of middle market loans.
 By 2020, U.S. banks issued/held around 10 percent of middle market loans.
-Direct lending market expanded rapidly in the wake of the 2008 financial crises when the SEC tightened restrictions and capital requirements on public banks.
+The direct lending market expanded rapidly after the 2008 financial crisis, when the SEC tightened restrictions and capital requirements on public banks.
 As banks decreased their lending activity, nonbank lenders took their place to address the continued demand for debt financing from corporate borrowers.

+Private credit has been one of the fastest-growing asset classes.
+By 2017, private debt fundraising exceeded $100B.
+In 2024, private debt funds provided 77% of leveraged buyout debt financing globally, representing the highest share since 2015.
+Banks provided the remaining 23%, notably representing the lowest share for banks over the same period.